The Reincarnation of Peter Proud: Plot

 Marcia is suspicious of Peter and curious about his motives, specifically how much he seems to know about her life.
 Ann and Peter quickly develop a romance, much to the disapproval of Marcia, who responds by increasingly drinking and taking prescription drugs.
 Peter initially has some hesitation toward pursuing a relationship with Ann after considering that she may have been his daughter in a past life, but he ultimately chooses to continue the romance.
-Ann tells Peter her father proposed to Marcia in the same area where they just made love.
+Ann brings Peter to a place where her father proposed to her mother, before they have sex.

 One afternoon, Marcia accompanies Peter and Ann to the country club, where they lounge at the poolside.
 While Ann goes for a swim, Marcia witnesses a sleeping Peter repeating the phrase "Marcia, don't!" in Jeff's voice.
 This horrifies her, and she flees home where she locks herself in her bedroom.
 Later, she masturbates to the memory of Jeff raping her after she confronted him about an affair he had while she was pregnant with Ann.
 The following day, Marcia confronts Peter, demanding to know his true identity.
 The two get into a heated argument, during which he confirms that he is her deceased husband reincarnated.

 Meanwhile, Peter realizes that by having re-enacted or visited the sites of his visions, they seem to have ceased haunting him.
 The lake vision of Jeff's murder is his last to be expunged.
 Drawn to the lake where Jeff died years prior, Peter enters the water, hoping to unfetter himself from the vision.
 While in the water, Marcia approaches him in the same boat she did Jeff years ago, now brandishing a pistol.
 Addressing Peter as Jeff, Marcia asks why he has returned to torment her, and accuses him of incest with Ann.
 When Peter tries to climb into the boat, Marcia shoots him to death.
 She watches as his body sinks to the bottom of the lake.